 Useful Links

 • Urbansurvival is at the top of my list of sites to recommend.
 I’ve been reading George Ure’s daily updates on his blog for years now.
-Urbansurvival has been predicting the Second Great Depression since its inception and I have found a lot of his information very useful in planning for in the future.
+Urbansurvival has been predicting the Second Great Depression since its inception and I have found a lot of his information very useful in planning for survival in the future.
 For example, Urbansurvival recommended buying silver when it was valued at around $6 an ounce – it now sits at:

 [Most Recent Quotes from www.kitco.com]